testflows/TestFlows-WebSite/source/index.md

 <div class="index-start-step-story"><p>Execute it like any other script.
 You get a clear pass, a scenario count, and a time.
 Then keep building.</p></div>
 <div class="index-start-step-file"><p>terminal</p></div>

-{% codeblock lang:shell line_number:false highlight:true %}
+{% codeblock lang:shell line_number:true highlight:true %}
 $ python3 ./test.py
 ✔ [ OK ] /Hello TestFlows